bevyengine/rfcs/rfcs/77-dev-tools-abstraction.md

     ...
 ```

-With the ability to set separate values for DevCommand and ModalDevTool we can build a simple CLI perserver with minimal code
+With the ability to set separate values for DevCommand and ModalDevTool we can build a simple CLI parser with minimal code

 ```rust
 fn parse_reflect_from_cli(&self, words: Vec<&str>, target: &mut Box<dyn Reflect>) -> Result<(), DevToolParseError> {